 Mussolini most simply described the underlying philosophy of fascism as “…everything in the state, nothing against the State, nothing outside the state.”
 The tendency in the US to conflate all imperatives of morality and ethics with subjects for law and regulation is a dangerous symptom of fascist thinking which is widespread on both the left and the right.
 It has led us almost to the point of the totalitarian ant-hill in TH White’s Once and Future King, in which everything not forbidden is compulsory.

-Umberto Eco, who grew up in fascist Italy under Mussolini, towards the end of his long and incredibly productive life, in, formulated fourteen characteristics of fascism:
+Umberto Eco, who grew up in fascist Italy under Mussolini, towards the end of his long and incredibly productive life, in a comprehensive and coherent 1995 essay, formulated fourteen characteristics of fascism:

-- The cult of heroism linked to the cult of death.
-Look at the most popular movies in the US: Six of the focused on superheros, fighting, warfare, explosions, shooting, and/or death.
+The cult of heroism linked to the cult of death.
+Look at the most popular movies in the US: Six of the top-10 movies of last year focused on superheros, fighting, warfare, explosions, shooting, and/or death.
 Look at the video games Americans are playing.
 Look at the TV we are watching.
 The only ray of hope is that the content of children’s entertainment has gotten much less violent than I remember.
 But I have to give this one at least half a check too.